In this post, I am going to show how a change of a few lines of code can speed up your web scraper by X times. Keep reading!

 multiprocessing is a package that supports spawning processes using an API similar to the threading module.
 The multiprocessing package offers both local and remote concurrency, effectively side-stepping the Global Interpreter Lock by using subprocesses instead of threads.
 Due to this, the multiprocessing module allows the programmer to fully leverage multiple processors on a given machine.
 It runs on both Unix and Windows.

-So unlike thread it’s locks the thing w.r.t a process instead of a thread.
+So unlike thread, it locks the thing w.r.t a process instead of a thread.
 It reminds me kind of MapReduce thing but obviously not the same.
-Now note following lines:
+Now note the following lines:

 The second line, the first argument is the function which will be multi-processed and second argument is the number of links in list format.
 In our case there are 50 links so there will be 5 iterations, 10 URLs will be accessed and parsed in a go and will return data in form of list.